-I believe that disrupting routine is important for gaining new perspective.
-So for 2017 I’m planning 12 trips.
-12 months.
+I believe that disrupting routine is important for gaining a new perspective.
+So for 2017, I’m planning 12 trips in 12 months.
 I’d love to hear about your travel plans.